konstantin-lukas/grizzl.io/README.md

 In production the website creates a nightly backup of the database.
 You can use the `bin/backup` command to extract and unzip all backups from the docker volume.
 You can then use `bin/restore <database_name> <username> <path_to_sql_file>` to take one of these backups and override the current database state.

+### Environment Variables
+In production, the `.env` file is ignored.
+Instead, environment are passed via docker compose.
+You need to specify which variables to pass to each container separately.
+And for docker compose to receive environment variables from GitHub actions, you need to adjust `.github/workflows/cd.yml`.
+Also, if you want to use an environment variable in the Nuxt part of the application, use the [runtime config](https://nuxt.com/docs/4.x/guide/going-further/runtime-config) and override the value of the config through correctly named env vars.